SeppeStaelens/FOORT/README.md

 #### Old MakeFiles

 Alternatively, old Makefiles can be found in `alternative_builds/old_makefiles`.
+These can be system dependant, however, but should be adaptable to your needs.

+### WINDOWS VISUAL STUDIO

+Use the `alternative_builds/Foort.sln` Visual Studio solution file and compile the FOORT project therein.

 ## OUTPUT